nihalmb/Basic-Codes/README.md

-# rock
-All codes are runned at jupyter notebook
+All codes are runned at jupyter notebook and google colab.
-(GOOGLE COLAB)